robert/robert.github.com/_posts/2016-04-18-writing-stories-is-not-like-programming.md

 I’d love to be wrong, but I don’t think that writers can start with something quite as simple and iterate to quite the same extent as programmers.

-> "The short man stole a ring and took it to Mordor."
+> "The short man stole a ring and took it to Mordor."<br/>
-> "The short man and his fat friend stole a ring and took it to Mordor."
+> "The short man and his fat friend stole a ring and took it to Mordor."<br/>
-> "The short man and his fat friend, neither of whom would stop singing oh my God Jesus Christ, stole a ring and took it to Mordor."
+> "The short man and his fat friend, neither of whom would stop singing oh my God Jesus Christ, stole a ring and took it to Mordor."<br/>
 > "The short man..."